Désenchantée: Promotion and performances on tours

-The song was performed on the 1996 tour, the Mylenium Tour, the 2006 tour à Bercy, 2009 tour, the Timeless tour, as well as the Mylène Farmer 2019 residency at the Paris La Défense Arena.
+The song was performed on the 1996 tour, the Mylenium Tour, the 2006 tour à Bercy, 2009 tour, the Timeless tour, the Mylène Farmer 2019 residency at the Paris La Défense Arena & the Nevermore Tour.

 Chart performance

 "Désenchantée" was the most aired song on radio in 1991 and was also the highest grossing song in 1991, 1992, and 2006, according to the SACEM.

 The single debuted on the French Single Chart at number 12 on 13 April 1991, climbing to number one two weeks later, where it stayed for nine consecutive weeks.
 Then it fell slowly back down the chart, remaining in the top ten for eighteen weeks and in the chart for 25 weeks in total.
 In the 2010s, the song re-entered the chart many times : on 1 October 2016, it was number four due to downloads, and number 26 on 16 December 2017 when a maxi vinyl was released.
 It was the best-selling single by a female artist in France and was certified Gold disc by the SNEP.

 The song had some success in Belgium where it reached number 18 and in the Netherlands (number three).
 In the other countries where it was released, "Désenchantée" achieved moderate success.
 In Switzerland, the single peaked at number 23 on 9 February 1992.
 In Austria, the single charted for eleven weeks, from 11 August to 20 October 1991, reaching a peak of number 16 on 29 September.
 In Germany, the song only ranked at number 46.